-And while mocktails is the official title that everyone is using, I kind of like ‘kombucha concoctions’ better.
-It just has a better ring to it, however I just went with the prevailing term.
-Whatever you want to call these, they’re delicious, and the perfect way to cool down in the summer heat at the end of the day.
+And while mocktails are the official name that everyone is using, I kind of like ‘kombucha concoctions’ better.
+It just has a better ring to it, however, I just went with the official term.
+Whatever you want to call these, they’re delicious.
+And they’re the perfect way to cool down in the summer heat at the end of the day.

 It’s also helped me branch out and try other flavors of kombucha.
 It’s all too easy just to reach for my favorite flavor, but I even bought the Lavender Love to try it out.
 Lavender in kombucha sounded equal parts intriguing and kind of yucky at the same time.
 But as it would happen, I ended up loving it!

 You can use any brand of kombucha you’d like to make your own combos.
 I recommend GT’s brand because I love their flavors, (this isn’t sponsored or anything).
 The other thing I like about their kombucha is there isn’t any added sugar.
 That way you can add sweetener if you’d like to your mocktails.

 How to make a kombucha mocktail

 - Pick a 2nd flavor of kombucha, sparkling flavored water, or fresh juice to compliment.

 - Add a touch of sweetener if desired and garnish!

 Ingredients for these 5 Easy Kombucha Mocktails

 - Kombucha – Choose any kombucha you love the flavor of first and foremost!
 I love to use GT’s kombucha because there’s no added sugar like you find in some brands.
 That way I can add a touch of sweetener if I want.
 If you use a sweetened kombucha you might find it to be too sweet to pair with fresh juices.
 But it should still work fine to pair with sparkling water.